lawrennd/old_talks/slides/2016-12-15-the-data-landscape.md

 ## Societal Effects

-* Automated decision making within the computer based only on the data.
+* Automated decision making in the computer based  on data.

-* A requirement to better understand our own subjective biases to ensure that the human to computer interface formulates the correct conclusions from the data.
+* Need to better understand our own subjective biases better.

-* Particularly important where treatments are being prescribed.
+* Particularly important where societal interventions are prescribed.

-* But what is a treatment in the modern era: interventions could be far more subtle.
+* But what is a societal intervention in the modern era?
+Much more subtle than before.

 ## Societal Effects